 - Properly classify employees as exempt or nonexempt per FLSA regulations

 - Develop and implement effective employment policies and procedures

 Proper documentation of employee performance, interactions and complaints can head off future disputes or legal claims against a business.
 This tedious, time-consuming duty often is put aside by managers as they concentrate on raising production levels and growing the business.

 - Employment agreements including confidentiality and non-compete agreements

 - Compliance records retention and management

 Everyone makes mistakes.
 Mistakes made in relation to employment laws can put a company under for good.
-Businesses using a PEO for at least four quarters are 50% less likely to go out of business when compared to the overall rate for similar businesses in the United States.
+Businesses that use a PEO are 50% less likely to go out of business.
 For a targeted needs analysis and professional recommendation for a PEO solution tailored for your business, contact us at 888-623-3240 or online for more information.